Snow Plowing For Newbies

 For dealing with roads in excess of 1/2 to 1 mile, plowing can become a big time saver.
 For years I used a tractor-mounted snow blower on a little over a mile of road.
 It would require around 2 hours (plus or minus) to do it all.
 I now plow 3 miles of road in the same period of time or less!
 The time factor is not the only consideration, but it is a significant one if you live in an area that gets snow throughout the winter.

 Perhaps the most important decision making factor is the amount of space you have on the side of your road.
 Is there enough space to start out plowing very wide in the early winter (i.e. at least 20-30 feet wide in high snow areas)?
 Are there places to pile up snow around sharp corners?
-Does the ground drop off on the edge of the road (providing a place to push snow) or is there a bank rising up on the sides that would create a funnel for snow to pile up in?
+Does the ground drop off on the edge of the road (providing a place to push snow) or is there a bank rising up on the sides that would create a funnel for the snow to pile up in?
 If you don’t have adequate space, plowing simply isn’t going to work.
 On the other hand, don’t think that the roadbed itself has to be super wide.
-Once the snow flies and ice builds up on it, the shoulders can easily turn into frozen road bed as long as it doesn’t sharply drop off and as long as there are not obstructions to run into like stumps.
+Once the snow flies and ice builds up on it, the shoulders can easily turn into a frozen road bed as long as they don't drop off sharply and as long as there are no obstructions to run into (like stumps).
 Each spring, when the snow melts, I’m amazed at all the non-roadbed areas I was plowing over while thinking it was part of the road.
 Just make sure to keep clear of obstructions by removing them or marking them with a long brightly colored stake.

 If you find yourself in a “snowbelt” that gets hammered in the winter (say 2+ feet of snowpack for a good part of the winter), then you might consider a snow blower.
 The problem with plowing is that you are constrained by the width of your initial plowing, and the snow creeps in over the course of the winter.
 If enough snow flies, your road will become so skinny that you can’t fit a car through it.
 And then you either have to hire a dozier to widen it up or else you start snowmobiling in and out.
 Snow blowers throw the snow well off the road where berms are not a problem.

 Also, the equipment you already own could tip your decision one way or the other.
 But don’t base your decision on this factor alone unless your budget dictates it.
 If you have a suitable pickup truck or SUV (4x4, powerful engine, 1/2 ton can work but 3/4 ton is better) but you don’t have a tractor, then you might lean toward a snow plow.
 If you do have a 4x4 tractor but have no truck, then you might lean toward a snow blower.
 And don’t forget, there’s always the option of putting a simple blade on your tractor.
-It won’t be as fast as a truck mounted plow and in my opinion might not be as effective, but it could be the lowest cost option of all—if you already own a tractor.
+It won’t be as fast as a truck-mounted plow.
+And, in my opinion, it might not be as effective as a truck-mounted plow, but it could be the lowest cost option of all—if you already own a tractor.